Mond3Mabenz/Byte-the-Starz/README.md

 Tools: whether on cmd,android studio or other programme

 Assumptions: (Hypothesis on how game will run)
-The game should have two paddles on opposite ends, controlled by two players.
-The paddles will move vertically in opposite directions across the y-axis.
+The game should have two paddles on opposite ends, controlled by two players repectively.The paddles will move vertically in opposite directions across the y-axis.
 The players will controll the paddles in such a way that they prevent the ball which will be moving randomly across the screen from leaving the screen on their respective sides.
 If the ball happens to leave the screen on one end then the player on the opposite end gets a point.
 The maximum point that can be reached will be set to 7 and a player that reaches this point will win.

 Limitations(What the game cant do)
 -Ball must not be predictable direction.